Advertisement

 Practice mindful eating

-Work, smartphones and our favorite television shows can all be unhealthy distractions.
-When we take our focus off what we’re eating, we’re more likely to overindulge—many times, without even realizing it.
+Work, a chaotic household, smartphones, and our favorite television shows can all be unhealthy distractions from eating.
+When we take our focus off our meals, we may be more likely to overeat, often without even realizing it.
 Practicing mindfulness can help.

-Mindful eating is a concept that comes from the Buddhist practice of mindfulness, which encourages you to be totally aware of what is happening.
-When applied to eating, mindfulness involves paying attention the colors, textures, smells and flavors of the food in front of you.
+Mindful eating is a concept that comes from the Buddhist practice of mindfulness.
+In essence, the practice encourages you to be totally aware of what is happening in the present moment.
+When applied to eating, mindfulness involves paying attention to the colors, textures, smells, and flavors of the food in front of you.

 bowl, spoon, breakfast, strawberries, cereal